Search Results/Filters

 Abstract:

-Major thalassemia is one of the hematological diseases requiring multiple blood transfusions, which results in IRON OVERLOAD in the liver, heart and other organs.
-Current IRON chelation therapy consists of intravenous (IV) deferoxamine and oral deferasirox and deferiprone.
+Major thalassemia is one of the hematological diseases requiring multiple blood transfusions, which results in iron overload in the liver, heart and other organs.
+Current iron chelation therapy consists of intravenous (IV) deferoxamine and oral deferasirox and deferiprone.
 Although these chelators are effective, many side effects are reported.
-In the present study, the IRON-chelating effect of ciprofloxacin with good oral absorption was investigated.The experiments were done on 60 Wistar rats approximately 250 g.
-Ciprofloxacin (7 or 14 mg/kg per day) was administered simultaneously with IRON (0.03 g/kg per day) or after one-month administration of IRON.
-Ciprofloxacin effect on IRON absorption in the liver and heart was studied carefully using atomic absorption.A significant decrease in the liver and heart IRON following the ciprofloxacin (14 mg/kg per day) administration was observed, when compared with the control group.This ciprofloxacin-induced tissue IRON depletion was more pronounced when it was administered simultaneously with IRON, when it was administered for a longer duration (2 months rather than 1 month) and when it was given in higher doses (14 mg/kg per day).Administration of ciprofloxacin may help to decrease the burden of parenteral administration, thereby improving compliance and also the life expectancy of thalassemic patients.
+In the present study, the iron-chelating effect of ciprofloxacin with good oral absorption was investigated.The experiments were done on 60 Wistar rats approximately 250 g.
+Ciprofloxacin (7 or 14 mg/kg per day) was administered simultaneously with iron (0.03 g/kg per day) or after one-month administration of iron.
+Ciprofloxacin effect on iron absorption in the liver and heart was studied carefully using atomic absorption.A significant decrease in the liver and heart iron following the ciprofloxacin (14 mg/kg per day) administration was observed, when compared with the control group.This ciprofloxacin-induced tissue iron depletion was more pronounced when it was administered simultaneously with iron, when it was administered for a longer duration (2 months rather than 1 month) and when it was given in higher doses (14 mg/kg per day).Administration of ciprofloxacin may help to decrease the burden of parenteral administration, thereby improving compliance and also the life expectancy of thalassemic patients.

 Yearly Impact: مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic Resources

-View 157
+View 158

 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 0